 Water heaters are the most ignored component of a home comfort system – until they break.
 Remember, the average lifespan of a water heater is 15 years.
 It is worth spending some time familiarizing yourself with the different types of water heaters available to you.
 We can help you with several choices from the most efficient tankless units to the simplest storage tanks.
 We supply and install, rent, and service a wide array of domestic hot water equipment.

-Conventional Water Heater Installation
+Conventional Water Heater Installation In Toronto

 Indirect Water Tanks for Hot Water Heating Systems

 Indirect water heaters are the most efficient way for houses with hot water heating systems to store domestic hot water.
 An indirect water heater is not an appliance.
-Instead, your boiler heats the water in the tank, so if you have a 95% AFUE high efficiency boiler, you also have a 95% efficient water heater.
+Instead, your boiler heats the water in the tank, so if you have a 95% AFUE high-efficiency boiler, you also have a 95% efficient water heater.
 Indirect tanks are highly insulated which minimizes the need for the boiler to come on and maintain the temperature of the water in the tank.

-Indirect water heaters are more expensive than conventional tanks, but are significantly more efficient.
-These are typically used for larger homes or families that have a high hot water demand, or in multi unit dwellings.
+Indirect water heaters are more expensive than conventional tanks but are significantly more efficient.
+These are typically used for larger homes or families that have a high hot water demand, or in multi-unit dwellings.